coalton-lang/coalton/docs/intro-to-coalton.md

 Coalton does not have nullary functions.
 However, a function with the type signature `Unit -> *` can be called in Coalton without explicitly passing `Unit`.
 For instance, the Coalton form `(make-vector)` is a shorthand for `(make-vector Unit)`.

-Functions can also be defined with an implicit paramater using `(fn () 5)`.
-This creates a function with a single implicit paramater of type `Unit`.
+Functions can also be defined with an implicit parameter using `(fn () 5)`.
+This creates a function with a single implicit parameter of type `Unit`.

 ## Inspecting the Coalton System